shopware/docs/guides/plugins/plugins/testing/end-to-end-testing.md

 }
 ```

-{% hint style="info" %} Use only fields, which you can access in the UI / Storefront.
+{% hint style="warning" %} Use only fields, which you can access in the UI / Storefront.
 Keep in mind that all tests in the file may use the fixture.
 So keep an eye on compatibility. {% endhint %}

 A small note on ID usage: Using ids may be easier for finding elements, but it isn't a proper way for testing in every case - It depends on your application.
 You need to be 100% sure that the id is persistent and won't change between builds.
 Never use ids here if you cannot be 100% sure they will not change at all, e.g. in another build.